Great Boiling Spring

+Great Boiling Spring, also known as Gerlach Hot Springs, is a hot spring on private land near Gerlach, Nevada.

-Great Boiling Spring Park is a historical name for a former park that was on private property near Gerlach, Nevada, in a region known as the Black Rock Desert.
+Great Boiling Spring Park is a historical name for a former park that was on private property.
 The spring is not currently accessible by the public and has not been so since the 1990s.
-The park is on top of one of Nevada's most geothermally active regions, and contains dozens of hot springs and thermal pools.
-Great Boiling Spring is fenced off to keep swimmers out.
-In the 1960s and 1970s, the park was a popular weekend destination for Nevada residents.
+The spring is fenced off to keep swimmers out.
+In the 1960s and 1970s, the park was a popular weekend destination.